Quanutm-State Texture as a Resource: Measures and Nonclassical Interdependencies: Relationships between texture and other quantum properties

-Quantum skew information plays an important role in quantum information theory, and it can be used to measure coherence \cite{ref43}, therefore we believe it can also be used to construct resource relationships.
+Quantum skew information plays a significant role in quantum information theory and has been used to quantify coherence \cite{ref43}.
+We therefore propose that it can also be employed to establish relationships between quantum resources.

 Quantum skew information is defined as

 And we are able to construct the skew information of $\ket{f}\bra{f}$

 Decompose $I(\rho,\ket{f}\bra{f})$, we can get \begin{widetext}